DESU-CLUB/discord-whisper/README.md

 # Discord-Whisper

-Discord-Whisper is a powerful Discord bot that leverages OpenAI Whisper to provide real-time transcription in Discord voice channels.
+Discord-Whisper is a powerful open source Discord bot that leverages OpenAI Whisper to provide real-time transcription in Discord voice channels.

 ## Features